OSDeploy/GitBook/osconfig/sccm/upgrade-task-sequence.md

 # Upgrade Task Sequence

-Adding OSConfig to an Upgrade Task Sequence is done in three steps.
-In Post-Processing, immediately after the Upgrade the Operating System, create a New Group.
+For an Upgrade Task Sequence, the steps will be identical to the ones in the New PC Task Sequence.
+In an Upgrade, OSConfig is executed in the Post-Processing phase, immediately after the Upgrade the Operating System.

+Create a New Group called OSConfig \(with Continue on error\)

 ---